carpentries/instructor-training/episodes/08-motivation.md

 are not convinced of this, consider the impact on the person sitting next to your target, who might overhear but not receive the same praise.

 > ## Choosing our Praises
 > Since we are so used to being praised for our performance, it can be challenging to change the way we praise our learners.
-Which of these
+Which of these examples
-> are examples of performance-based, effort-based, or improvement-based praise?
+> of praise do you think are based on performance, effort, or improvement?
 >
 > 1. That's exactly how you do it -- you haven't gotten it right yet, but you've tried two different strategies to solve that problem.
 Keep it up!
 > 2. You're getting to be really good at that.
 See how it pays to keep at it?